 If a piece of content is larger than the selected device size, it will be scaled to fit, which may result in font and image aliasing and display a less accurate representation of how the content will appear on your site.
 With the scale option you can use the full size of the visualization window and let your visualization app take care of responsively displaying the content.

-With scaling off, the visualization will redraw when you resize the visualization window by hovering over the left edge of the window until the resize icon appears and dragging the window to make it smaller or larger.
+With scaling off, the visualization redraws when you resize the visualization window by hovering over the left edge of the window until the resize icon appears and dragging the window to make it smaller or larger.
 This is a good way for developers to test out their visualization app to ensure that its responsive.
 The site can’t be responsive in the scaled view because the width never changes.